jonastreub/VRComponent/README.md

 # VRComponent

 A virtual reality component for [Framer](http://framerjs.com).
 The virtual enviroment is created using the [cubemap technique](https://en.wikipedia.org/wiki/Cube_mapping).
 The cube requires six images, one for each side.
 Your own layers can be projected on top of the virtual environment.
-Projected layeres are positioned using `heading` and `elevation` values.
+Projected layers are positioned using `heading` and `elevation` values.

 You can listen for orientation updates using the `OrientationDidChange` event.
 This event contains information about heading, elevation and tilt.